Overview of ENGL-1010 and ENGL-1011

 All students at the University of Connecticut take either English 1010 or English 1011 to meet their First-Year Writing requirement.
 Both courses are four-credit, single-semester writing seminars.
 Students with verbal SAT scores of 540 and above may choose either ENGL 1010 or ENGL 1011.
 Students whose SAT ”Critical Reading” (“verbal”) scores fall between 440 and 540 have the option of taking ENGL 1004 (Introduction to Academic Writing) if they would like a smaller class with more individualized attention and need to spend some more time writing before moving on to 1010/1011.
 Students with SAT verbal scores of 430 or below are required to take English 1004 before proceeding to 1010 or 1011.
 To verify students’ placement, instructors review first-day writing samples and discuss any concerns with the First-Year Writing Assistant Directors and Directors.
 The only exemption from the FYW requirement is for students who receive either a score of 4 or 5 on either AP English exam.

-The First-Year Writing seminars stress the value of revision as a means of achieving depth of understanding in reading and coherence, clarity, and control in writing.
-Revision is, so to speak, where the action is in writing, since it is through revision that we develop a more nuanced understanding of the texts under consideration and the shared world the texts draw us into.
-We might think of reading and writing as a kind of conversation between the text and the reader about a world that both text and reader are in the process of understanding.
-Rather than promoting an adversarial or exclusively evaluative model of writing, with such questions as “What are the weaknesses of the author’s argument?” or “Do you agree or disagree with the author’s position?” (although such questions could certainly be part of a series of questions), the seminars should encourage students to think of themselves as participants—as they, in fact, are—in a collaborative process of questioning and discovery and making new knowledge, at times working with and at other times working against the views and voices in the readings and among other students in the class.
+Rather than promoting an adversarial or exclusively evaluative model of writing, with such questions as “What are the weaknesses of the author’s argument?” or “Do you agree or disagree with the author’s position?” (although such questions could certainly be part of a series of questions), the seminars should encourage students to think of themselves as participants—as they, in fact, are—in a collaborative process of questioning and discovery and making new knowledge, at times working with and at other times working against conventionally held assumptions.

 Typical Activities in First-Year Writing Seminars

-- Writing brief, exploratory in-class essays: for example, a 15-20 minute focused free-write in preparation for discussion of a reading assignment
+- Writing brief, exploratory in-class responses; for example, a 15-20 minute focused free-write about their writing practice or current assignment